As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 Traveling with just my photographer Joe Blackburn, we would often fly into a country with little prepared and sort out the details on arrival.

-On Everest and Vinson, they of course need a lot of preparation.
+On Everest and Vinson, you of course need a lot of preparation.
 For most peaks however, it can be a much simpler matter of packing your bag, doing a bit of online research and getting on the plane.

 We organized everything we could on the ground, in country; and at the lowest price we could find for what we needed.
-Even on the North side of Everest we booked only the minimum number of Yaks, then did a deal at Base Camp for what we really needed at 1/3 the price, saving 1,000’s of dollars.
+Even on the North side of Everest we booked only the minimum number of Yaks, then did a deal at Base Camp for what we really needed at 1/3 the going rate, saving 1,000’s of dollars.

 On Kilimanjaro, we wandered through the streets of Moshi, Tanzania talked to a number of companies, picked a route and hired some porters.
 Many climbers may not have this flexibility, and you’ll need to be prepared to be challenged long before you reach the heights.